sp0x/NetlytBlog/_pages/ml_hardest_concepts.md

 The way I got around to grasping these concepts was through lots of practice.
 So to all beginners, I’d say don’t let ML scare you and keep on experimenting until you’ve mastered it.

-Netlyt is an AI-only research and development company.
+<i>Netlyt is an AI-only research and development company.
 We tackle non-trivial problems using the latest technologies and our own solutions.
-We've built systems to <a href=netlyt.io><b>prevent corruption in the police force, track and predict air pollution, reduce natural gas distribution costs, detect faults in the electricity grids in Africa</b></a> and others.
+We've built systems to <a href=netlyt.io><b>prevent corruption in the police force, track and predict air pollution, reduce natural gas distribution costs, detect faults in the electricity grids in Africa</b></a> and others.</i>